sbudh/Sailpoint/README.md

   }
   return list;

-19.Write a rule to return the description and owner of entitlements in IIQ.
+Write a rule to return the description and owner of entitlements in IIQ.
   List desowner = new ArrayList();
   List entitlement = context.getObjects(ManagedAttribute.class);
   for(ManagedAttribute ent:entitlement){